SashanaFarrier/test/README.md

-DeployMate is a lightweight web dashboard designed to help developers manage and monitor GitHub repositories, deployments, and CI/CD workflows in real-time.
-Built with ASP.NET Core and integrated with GitHub's API, DeployMate provides a clean, user-friendly interface for viewing repository status, deployment history, active GitHub Actions workflows, and pending pull requests — all in one place.
-The app is ideal for teams who want visibility into their dev pipeline without needing to dig through GitHub manually.
-It supports GitHub OAuth and environment-based token authentication for easy and secure access.

-- View repository status and details
+# DataShare Web App

+## Description
+DataShare is a secure and user-friendly web application that facilitates seamless data sharing between users and teams.
+Designed to streamline collaboration, the platform offers efficient data management and instant sharing capabilities, ensuring that your data is accessible whenever you need it.

+## Build With
+- HTML5
+- CSS3
-- Monitor deployment history
+- JavaScript
-- Track active GitHub Actions workflows
-- See pending pull requests
+- Node.js (optional, if backend is included)
+- Express.js (optional, if backend is included)

+## Features
-- Secure authentication via GitHub OAuth and environment tokens
+- Secure user authentication
+- Easy upload and data management
+- Instant sharing with customizable permissions
+- Responsive design for access on any device
+- Real-time notifications for shared data updates

+## License
-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more information.